f4exb/sdrangel/sdrgui/device/readme.md

 The status messages appear here if any.

 You may click on this area and drag the window with the mouse.

-<h3>A.4: Bottom size grip</h3>

-You can drag this gray square to resize the window